-After we got Winston the cat and decided that I really like cats and the Other Half (OH) really likes dogs we decided that one more animal wouldn’t make any difference – like you do!
+After we got Winston the cat and decided that I really like cats and my other half Mark really likes dogs we decided that one more animal wouldn’t make any difference – like you do!

-The OH was keen on a “big dog” – I didn’t really want that as I’ve always been afraid of dogs since as a kid the stray dogs my Mum and Dad were always bringing home were never quite normal and I’d been bitten a few times.
-But the OH can be very persuasive and when he saw a tiny puppy in a glass cage in a pet shop in Boulogne labelled “pinscher” it was fate as far as he was concerned.
-The puppy had apparently been in the shop for 3 weeks and was now at a knock-down price, he convinced me that the poor animal was not wanted and may suffer a terrible fate.
-Buying a dog in France is pretty easy – you have to provide your address details, sign up to a register, pay your money and off you go.
+Mark was keen on a “big dog”.
+I didn’t really want that as I’ve always been afraid of dogs since as a kid, the stray dogs my Mum and Dad were always bringing home were never quite normal and I’d been bitten a few times.
+But Mark can be very persuasive and when he saw a tiny puppy in a glass cage in a pet shop in Boulogne labelled “pinscher” it was fate as far as he was concerned.
+The puppy had apparently been in the shop for several weeks and was now at a knock-down price.
+Mark convinced me that the poor animal was not wanted and may suffer a terrible fate.
+Buying a dog in France is pretty easy, you have to provide your address details, sign up to a register, pay your money and off you go.

-The puppy was scared and very cute and even though I knew that Doberman Pinschers could be pretty big dogs I wasn’t worried at that stage – until I looked them up on the Internet and saw just how big they could be, but it was too late then – the puppy was ours.
+The puppy was scared and very cute and even though I knew that Doberman Pinschers could be big dogs I wasn’t worried at that stage, until I looked them up on the Internet and saw just how big they could be, but it was too late then, the puppy was ours.

 As it turns out, my fear was unfounded.
-When we received his registration card in the post I found out that “pinscher” which the dog had been labelled didn’t actually mean Doberman Pinscher – or at least it didn’t in his case – it meant German Pinscher – an altogether different type of animal – a small animal in fact.
-Not only that, he was crossed with a Jack Russell another small dog – fully grown he’ll be really quite miniature.
-As my husband’s French language skills were not of the highest quality at that time he’d not understood any of the French wording apart from “pinscher”!
+When we received his registration card in the post I found out that “Pinscher” which the dog had been labelled didn’t actually mean Doberman Pinscher.
+Or at least it didn’t in this case, we had a German Pinscher, an altogether different type of animal, a small dog in fact.
+Not only that, he was crossed with a Jack Russell another small dog.
+Fully grown he’ll be really quite miniature.
+As Mark’s French language skills were not of the highest quality at that time he’d not understood any of the French wording apart from “Pinscher”!

-The problem is that the husband still wanted a big dog ….
+The problem was, Mark still wanted a big dog ….